Inspiractus01/IsMichalWorkingToday/README.md

 # Is Michal Working Today?

-> Is your boss asking "Where's Michal?"
+> Is your boss asking "Is Michal Working Today?"
 Well, wonder no more!

 A Slack bot that automatically sets your status based on your schedule.
 Now your team will always know if Michal is working today or not.